www.kevinrdshepherd.info

 cc.
 May East, CIFAL Findhorn Project Director.

 There was no reply to this letter from either Jespersen or May East (the wife of Craig Gibsone).
-May East held the key official position in CIFAL Findhorn, located on the Foundation campus.
+May East held the key executive position in CIFAL Findhorn Ltd, related to the Foundation campus.
 Thomas had no prior contact with Jespersen, who was a recent Foundation Director.
-She had formerly encountered East, though without any friction occurring.
+She had formerly encountered East, without any friction occurring.

 Kate Thomas, Findhorn 1988

-At length Thomas agreed to contact her local Member of Parliament (as Tom Sackville and others had advised her).
-In August 2008 she obtained an interview with Robert Walter, MP for Dorset, and he proved very sympathetic to her case.
+Subsequently, Thomas agreed to contact her local Member of Parliament (as Tom Sackville and others had advised her).
+In August 2008, she obtained an interview with Robert Walter, MP for Dorset, who proved very sympathetic to her case.
 Walter expressed surprise at the extent of the evasive treatment about which Thomas complained in relation to the Findhorn Foundation.
 He was of the firm opinion that UNESCO needed to be recontacted, and that the Foundation required a separate reminder of their negligence.

 Robert Walter MP accordingly sent communications to both UNESCO and Bettina Jespersen.
 This was in late August.
-There did ensue a reply from UNESCO, but a very brief one.
-The relevant email is dated 02/09/2008 and came from secretary Kate Overton, on behalf of the Office of the Director General at UNESCO.
+There did ensue a brief reply from UNESCO.
+The relevant email, dated 02/09/2008, came from secretary Kate Overton, on behalf of the Office of the Director General at UNESCO.
 This communication read as follows:

 Effectively, the Findhorn Foundation is not affiliated with UNESCO’s NGO and IGO system.
 I regret therefore, that we will not be able to respond to Mrs Shepherd’s enquiry.